 Laxative abuse refers to repeatedly using laxatives as an attempt to eliminate the calories consumed from food.
 For example, someone with bulimia may abuse laxatives to counteract binges.
-Others may abuse laxatives to promote weight loss, empty themselves of food, or feel thinner and lighter.
+Others may misuse laxatives to promote weight loss, empty themselves of food, or feel thinner and lighter.
 That said, laxative abuse is very dangerous and can quickly spiral into a life-threatening issue.1

 What Is Laxative Abuse?

-Laxative abuse entails chronic and compulsive laxative use.
+Laxative abuse involves chronic and compulsive laxative use.
 People may misuse laxatives because they assume the behavior will support weight loss goals.
 Likewise, they might take laxatives as an attempt to avoid calorie absorption.
+However, although laxatives flush water from the system (which may cause a brief water weight loss), they do not eliminate calories consumed.2

 Laxatives may be prescribed for constipation, but they will cause more harm than good when abused.
 They may exacerbate problems with constipation, diarrhea, and gas.
-Similarly, although laxatives flush water from the system (which may cause a brief water weight loss), they do not eliminate calories consumed.2

-Laxative abuse may include:
+Laxative abuse may include behaviors like:

 - Taking the recommended dose of laxatives every day or many days (when not medically needed)